danishsheikh1122/issueTrackerFulltackApp/README.md

 # Handeled for submission
 -   data stored in db used simple fetch to hit post request and useRouter hook to redirect to previous page

+# Displayed all issues from db to issue page
+-     const data = await prisma.issue.findMany(); just this much code to retrive data from database and do whatever you want to do with that data